Skip links

 The Outreach Training Program of the Occupational Safety and Health Administration (OSHA) offers crucial training sessions for the workers, managers, and other staff of the construction industry.
 They need to be knowledgeable about workplace safety.
 Our low price 10-Hour OSHA construction training online addresses employee rights, workplace risk, highlighting safety values, and other crucial topics to get trainees ready for the job sites.

 When participants complete their training sessions, they will immediately get a certificate of completion.
-The Department of Labor (DOL)/OSHA 10 Card will be delivered to them within two weeks, enabling them to look for or keep a job in the construction industry.
+The Department of Labor (DOL)/OSHA 10 Card will be delivered to them within six to eight weeks, enabling them to look for or keep a job in the construction industry.

-Earn Your OSHA 10 Card by Starting OSHA 10 Construction Training Today!
+Earn Your OSHA 10 Card by Starting OSHA 10-Hour Construction Training Today!

 Take the First Step Towards Safety